vladhc/RL-Quadcopter-2/README.md

 * Simple Q-Network as an Agent Critic;
 * Simple Policy;
-* Simple Replay Buffer.
-No priority replay;
+* Replay Buffer with priority replay.
+When sampling from it, Q-Network doesn't take into account that some samples are fetched more often;
 * Statistics visualization;
 * Tensorflow implementation.